arxanchain/wallet-sdk-py/README.md

 >>> print resp
 ```

-* At creating POE asset, the **name** and **owner** fields must be set, and the
+* When creating a POE asset, the **name** and **owner** fields must be set, with
-**owner** field must be set to the wallet account ID.
+**owner** being the wallet account ID.

-* At building the signature parameter, using the ed25519 private key returned
+* When building the signature parameter `privateB64`, use the Base64 encoded
-by regiser wallet API to do ed25519 signature.
+ED25519 private key returned by [the regisering API](https://github.com/arxanchain/wallet-sdk-py#register-a-wallet-client).

 ### Upload POE file

-After creation POE, you can upload POE file for this account as follows:
+After creating POE, you can upload the POE file for this account as follows:

 ```python
 >>> filename = "file path"